csirtgadgets/krenk-protocol/README.md

 Optional.
 String.
 A means for extending rule.

 ### ttl
 Optional.
 Uint32.
 Allows the specification of a "Time To Live" as similar to RFC [3443](http://tools.ietf.org/html/rfc3443) in relation to the TLP specification.
 The default value is 0, the max value is 3.
-A positive value allows the content to be reshared to an extension of the original target contact (or community) while increasing the "TLP" restriction level.
+A positive value allows the content to be re-shared to an extension of the original target contact (or community) while increasing the "TLP" restriction level.

 For example:

   Information is transmitted to community1 from community2 with a TLP of "AMBER" and a TTL of "1".
-This means community1 may interpret the "need-to-know" clause as inclusive of their internal community, but the data must be reshared as "RED" instead of "AMBER".
+This means community1 may interpret the "need-to-know" clause as inclusive of their internal community, but the data must be re-shared as "RED" instead of "AMBER".

 Information is transmitted to community1 from community2 with a TLP of "GREEN" and a TTL of "2".
-This means community1 may interpret the "need-to-know" clause as inclusive of their internal community, but the data must be reshared as "RED" instead of "GREEN".
+This means community1 may interpret the "need-to-know" clause as inclusive of their internal community, but the data must be re-shared as "RED" instead of "GREEN".

-5.2 Sensitivity
+6.2 Sensitivity
 --
 ```
 +------------------------+